taskworld/prescript/docs/guide/writing-tests.md

 ::: tip THE `named` HELPER

 There’s a `named` helper that lets you generate a step name with variable interpolations.
-When displayed in test logs, the substituted variable will be differently colored.
+When displayed in test log, the substituted variable will be differently colored.

 :::